 My first overseas trip.
 I was 18 and had just graduated high school.
 My parents decided they would take all of us to Bali.
 From Perth, it was only a mere 3.5 hours, and considering they had 5 kids, (me the oldest, the youngest 7) it was quite a trip.

 I hated the heat and never having experienced a third-world culture before I was shocked.
 I had no interest in ever visiting again.
-Little did I know more then 13 years later I would live there for two months on my 8th visit!
+Little did I know more than 13 years later I would live there for two months on my 8th visit!
 And by 2017 have visited 16 times and lived there more than once.

 The day after my 20th birthday I booked a return open-ended ticket to London.
 My father is British so I was very pleased to be able to also get a British passport.
 With my parent’s complete encouragement I left my home in Perth, Australia very naïve and green.

 I had a stopover in Hong Kong for one evening.
 I was so nervous and I will never forget how strange I felt being in a hotel room by myself and wondering now what?
-I ate McDonald’s, as I wasn’t sure what was safe to eat and set up an organized tour the next day so I could see the sights safely.
+I ate at McDonald’s, as I wasn’t sure what was safe to eat, and set up an organized tour the next day so I could see the sights safely.

 Then I arrived in London.
 It was December.
 It was freezing.
 I’d never seen snow in my life, let alone gone to a ski school, Perth is hot.
 There is rain and the temp might get down to 15C in winter, but London was cold.

 My Dad had relatives there and they were kind enough to pick me up from the airport and give me a place in their home.
 A bedroom, which was the size of a closet back home.
 I managed to get a job at Harrod’s immediately and after 6 days of working retail (never been done before) I packed it in.